The Best Pizza in Melbourne for Buonissimo Eats

 Johnny’s Green Room

-Perched above the city in the heart of Carlton, Johnny’s Green Room is where the good times roll.
+Perched up high in the heart of Carlton, Johnny’s Green Room is where the good times roll.
 This Tuscan-inspired rooftop bar is a heady mix of old-school Italian charm and Melbourne cool, with a semi-retractable roof ensuring the party never stops.
 Karen Martini’s menu is pure gold—thin, blistered pizzas loaded with top-tier ingredients, designed to pair with a Negroni or a spritz (or three).
 The views?
 Unreal.
 The vibes?
 Impeccable.
 The ultimate summer destination for strong cocktails, great pizza, and nights that turn into stories.

 Level 2/293-297 Lygon Street, Carlton